 In May 2017, the Castle Rock Police Department (CRPD) put together a team as part of the initiative.
 That team consisting of a police officer and a mental health clinician to be available on calls for service that could involve mental health issues, either acute or chronic.
 Each team member fills a unique role to ensure safety, conduct medical clearances, and assess mental health needs.

-Officer Body has served in law enforcement for more than 15 years.
-During his tenure at Castle Rock Police, he has worked in the patrol, bike and traffic units.
-He is a certified Crisis Intervention Technician which assists him in deescalating situations and rendering help to community members.
-He holds a Bachelor of Arts in Biblical Studies from Colorado Christian University and is currently working on his Master of Divinity at Denver Seminary.
+Officer O’Donnell has served in law enforcement for more than 18 years.
+During his tenure with the Castle Rock Police Department he has worked in patrol, K9 Unit, and serves on SWAT.
+He is certified as a Crisis Intervention Technician which assists him in deescalating situations and rendering help to community members.
+He holds a Bachelor of Science in Criminal Justice from Bemidji (MN) State University.